Cape Cod has indoor and outdoor fun for visitors

 Getting there is more than part of the fun.

 For more than 50 years, the Island Queen has been a special part of the journey to beautiful Martha’s Vineyard.
 Sailing out of Falmouth, MA on Cape Cod to Oak Bluffs on the Vineyard is a perfect way to spend a delicious 35 minutes on scenic Vineyard Sound.
 Park your car in the secure lot and climb aboard with your bicycle, kayak, paddle board and pet.
 Sit back and relax, read, and chat up a new friend while enjoying the sun, sky and salt air.
 The Island Queen runs the sea along the historic Massachusetts Coast from May through October.
-No reservations are required but be sure to bring cash and travelers checks as Credit Cards are not accepted.
+Reservations are not accepted.
+Group Bookings available for 20 or more passengers.